RenatoCesarF/back-to-pixels/posts/reunion-0-1.md

 categories: [BLOG, DESIGN]
 ---

-Yesterday (01/05/2022) we made our first reunion, sadly with only two of us personally and one via Google Meet.
+Yesterday (01/05/2022) we made our first reunion, sadly with only two of us personally ([Renato](/team/renato) and [Bruno](/team/bruno)) and one via Google Meet.
 But even in this situation, we did a lot of progress.

 -   We choose a font: Robot for the body of every text (Maybe try Open Sans in the future).
 -   We tried some palette colors